 The first barley sheaf was called the Omer, the waving of which indicated the consecration of all the harvest to God and marked the start of the counting of fifty days until the final wheat harvest, which occurred at Shavuot, Pentecost.
 As the ‘first fruit’ sheaves were being lifted to God, the Bread of Life that had come from Heaven was already raised from the earth as the first fruit of a completely new harvest.
 Interestingly, as recorded in Joshua 5:11-12, the manna from heaven that God had provided throughout the forty years of the Israelite’s journey in the wilderness ceased on that same day.
 From then on they would eat of the grain from the earth.

 And on the morrow after the Passover, on that very day, they ate of the produce of the land, unleavened cakes and parched grain.
 And the manna ceased…and the people of Israel had manna no more, but ate of the fruit of the land…

-The day of resurrection and new life establishes a connection between Passover and Pentecost.
+The days of redemption and revelation ushering in new life establish a connection between Passover and Shavuot.
 The two Feasts, in conjunction with Sukkot, the Feast of Tabernacles, were holy convocations when all males, as representatives of the whole community, went up to the House of God in Jerusalem.
 These three pilgrimage festivals physically enacted the great sweeping plan of God to bring His people from the exile of bondage to full and universal redemption.